How To Draw Velocity Time Graph From Position Time Graph In 2 Minutes – Learn The Secret Physicists Use!

 Discipline Quantity Pair What the Slope Tells You

-Economics Cost (C) vs. That said, quantity (Q) Marginal cost = dC/dQ (the extra cost of producing one more unit).
-Plus,
+Economics Cost (C) vs. Quantity (Q) Marginal cost = dC/dQ (the extra cost of producing one more unit).

-Biology Population (N) vs. Think about it: time (t) Growth rate = dN/dt (how fast the population is expanding or contracting).
-Plus,
+Biology Population (N) vs. Time (t) Growth rate = dN/dt (how fast the population is expanding or contracting).

-Chemistry Concentration (C) vs. Time (t) in a reaction Reaction rate = dC/dt (how quickly reactants are consumed).
+Chemistry Concentration (C) vs. Now, time (t) in a reaction Reaction rate = dC/dt (how quickly reactants are consumed).

 Finance Portfolio value (V) vs. Time (t) Return rate = dV/dt (instantaneous earnings).